Colposcopy: Information for women

 Cervical cancer and HPV

-- Cervical cancer is caused by HPV.
-HPV is a very common sexually transmitted infection.
-Most people have HPV at some point in their lives.
+- Almost all cervical cancer is caused by HPV.
+HPV is spread by sexual activity and affects almost all people at some point in their lives.

 - There are many types of HPV.
 Most HPV infections will clear up by themselves.